rightjs/rightjs-docs/docs/en/index.md

       <p>
         RightJS is a really compact framework of just 30k and as the matter of fact it already has several plugins backed in.
-It has everything any serious framework should have, dom manipulations handling, native units extensions, basic visual effects, extensive OOP abilities, AJAX, additional form features, cookies.
+It has everything any serious framework should have, dom manipulations handling, native unit extensions, basic visual effects, extensive OOP abilities, AJAX, additional form features, cookies.
 You name it!
       </p>